digi-ron/AU-Falcon-SPUD-Project/ECUBCM/InstrumentCluster/InstrumentCluster.md

 <!-- TODO do this then report back, conflicting reports available

-- if you are swapping a 220km/h to a 240km/h instrument cluster, regardless of low/high wiring, the speedometer will be off by about 9.09%.
+- If you are swapping a 220km/h to a 240km/h instrument cluster, regardless of low/high wiring, the speedometer will be off by about 9.09%.
 Transmission cogs or an aftermarket speedometer adjuster should be used in most cases, except for Police clusters which are [able to be calibrated to this percentage](#pursuit-cluster---speedometer-calibration)

     > Note that changing transmission gears will change shift points in the BTR Automatic transmission {: .block-note} -->

 - The pinouts between low and high clusters are different, and require moderate rewiring to retrofit

-    > resources on rewiring not available on this site as not yet attempted {: .block-note}
+    > Resources on rewiring not available on this site as not yet attempted {: .block-note}

 - Placing high clusters in base/low models is ill-advised, due to lower model vehicles and looms having the following functions missing or modified: